 Idealization of private enterprise

-Rothbard fails to see that also private enterprise can have distorted and conflicting interests that lead to poor services or goods.
+Rothbard fails to see that also private enterprises can have distorted and conflicting interests that lead to poor services or goods.

 Homo economicus fallacy: people can behave irrationally